 PaCT + Blood:Water Partnership

-- Increasing access to safe, clean water and sanitation facilities in 5 schools and their surrounding communities in the Kiboga district
+- Contributing to the increased access to sustainable, safe, and clean water and sanitation facilities in the 6 schools

 Partners for Community Transformation (“PaCT”) was established in 1995 with the mission to “support and positively contribute to the lives of vulnerable Ugandans in order to help them attain full recognition in society through the provision of education support, poverty relief initiatives, health systems strengthening, human rights awareness and embracing Christian values.”
 In the WASH sector, PaCT focuses on public partnerships with communities and government stakeholders to intentionally bring grassroots structures and governments together for more sustainable practice.